|

 Outline

-planning of gradual building-up of concepts and problem-solving skills, the
+systematic planning of gradual building-up of concepts and problem-solving

-chart contains the level, the concept, the activity/the experiment to
+skills, the chart contains the level, the concept, the activity/the

-reinforce this concept, the reference and the philosophy behind teaching this
+experiment to reinforce this concept, the reference and the philosophy behind

 b) |